riser-platform/docs/content/_index.md

 [![asciicast](https://asciinema.org/a/277448.svg)](https://asciinema.org/a/277448?autoplay=1&cols=160&rows=40)

-{{< hint danger >}} This is an experimental project with the goal of improving how we deploy and manage common application workloads.
+{{< hint warning >}} :warning: _This is an experimental project.
 You're invited to look around and provide feedback.
 It is not yet advised to use Riser in production.
-Breaking changes may occur frequently and without warning.
+Breaking changes may occur frequently and without warning._
 {{< /hint >}}

 ## Key Features